GenericMappingTools/gmt-examples/docs/contributing.rst

 - `sphinx_rtd_theme <https://sphinx-rtd-theme.readthedocs.io/en/stable/)>`_ (a Sphinx theme used for consistent documentation appearance between GMT projects)

 Two options for installing the dependencies are :ref:`pip <Pip Setup>` and :ref:`conda <Conda Setup>`.
+Since Sphinx is a Python documentation generator, you will need a working Python environment.
+For those who do not already have a working Python environment, one option is to use the minimal installer for Conda `Miniforge <https://github.com/conda-forge/miniforge>`_ along with the :ref:`conda <Conda Setup>` instructions.

 Pip Setup
 ^^^^^^^^^